Money Money

 It all goes back to costs.
 Humanitarian interventions cost a lot but provide very little in the way of direct benefits.
 It is very difficult for a government to risk its military forces for people that it is not even responsible for protecting.
 The issue of free riding is also a problem.
 Countries would be less willing to put up the cost if other countries will gain the benefits with out paying.
 So it really is up to a hegemon that has vastly more resources and power than any other nation to pay for a humanitarian intervention.

 Thus I feel that public goods liberalism is a good way to explain humanitarian intervention because it shows how it is largely dependent on the willingness of a hegemon to act.
-And if we look at the history of the world since the end of the cold war when there has only been one super power interventions have only really happened when the US has decided that they were necessary.
+And if we look at the history of the world since the end of the cold war when there has only been one super power interventions have only really happened when the

 0 Comments: